PreschoolKindergartenFirst Grade

 • The “I Wonder” Game: Turn a daily moment into a question.
 “I wonder what the squirrel is looking for?
 Is he hiding a nut for winter?”
 This invites your child to think creatively about the world around them.

-• Character of the Day: Pick an object-a spoon, a toy car, a leaf-and make it a character.
+• Character of the Day: Pick an object, a spoon, a toy car, a leaf, and make it a character.
 “This little spoon woke up this morning and was very, very hungry.
 What do you think the spoon wanted to eat?”

 • The Problem/Solution Story: Create a simple narrative.
 “The teddy bear wanted to go on a picnic, but it started to rain!
 What could the teddy bear do to stay dry?”
-This encourages your child to use their imagination to solve a problem.
+This encourages your child to use imagination to solve a problem.

 Chapter 2: Boosting Vocabulary and Language Skills